SolangeUwera/property-pro-lite/README.md

 - flag/report a posted AD as fraudulent.
 - User can add multiple pictures to a posted ad.
 - User can reset password.
-- The application should display a Google Map with Marker showing the red-flag or intervention location. -
+- The application should display a Google Map with Marker showing the red-flag or intervention location.

  # Build status

  # screenshoot

- # code examples

- # installations

  # THE END POINTS OF THE PROJECT
 - HTTP MEHOD	ENDPOINTS	ACCESS	DESCRIPTION